 In 1932, Lionel Poilâne moved from Normandy to Paris and opened a bakery on the Left Bank.
 Famous for its sourdough bread, the shop also made sablés, or sugar cookies, and tartes aux pommes.
 You can still get them at Poilâne’s original Rue Cherche-Midi location.
 For those stuck stateside, we’ve tried to recreate the tart to give you a taste of old-world Paris.

 To form one large tart, roll the dough into a 12-inch circle and place all of the apples in the center.
 Increase the baking time by 8 to 10 minutes.

-In a large bowl, beat butter (for tart shell) with salt.
+In a large bowl, using a large spoon, beat butter (for tart shell) with salt.
 Add confectioner’s sugar, almond flour, and vanilla extract.
 Add egg and mix well.
 Add the flour and mix with your hands until the pastry begins to *just* hold together in the form of a ball.
 Do not knead it or it will get sticky.
 Wrap in plastic film and refrigerate for at least one hour.

 Remove the dough from the refrigerator and spoon half the cooked apples into the center of each prepared pastry round, dividing them evenly.
 Fold the edges of the dough over every ½ inch to form a one-inch thick border.
 Tuck the other half of the apple slices into each tartlet.
 Sprinkle with half the brown sugar.

 Bake tartlets (on parchment paper) until golden, about 18-22 minutes.
 Remove from oven and sprinkle the apples with remaining brown sugar.
 Serve warm or at room temperature.
 You can even serve these à la mode!